Malini-ux/Decrypter-CrackStation/README.md

 # CrackStation, a Decrypter implementation

-Decrypter to crack passwords encrypted with SHA1 and SHA256.
+Crack passwords that are encrypted with SHA1 and SHA256 hash values

 # OverView

-Passwords are encrypted in different way .
-There are a lot of crackstation that you can find in internet ( for example https://crackstation.net ).
-The goal for these website are to find the passwords by decrypt there hash  .
+A crack station uses lookup tables to crack hash values.
+As part of this implementation the functionality reads the lookuptuable for a given hash value and returns the password if match is found for the hash value.
+The password that can be cracked should be up to three chracters long and matches the regular expression [A-Za-z0-9?!]{1,3}

 # Mission Statement

-My Swift library is a cracking station for passwords coded with sha1 and sha256.
-My Decrypter cracks unsalted hashes. <br/>
+The CrackStation library cracks unsalted hashes. <br/>
-It is able to crack to any password up to three characters in length, which matches the regular expression `[A-Za-z0-9!?]{1,3}` and is encrypted using `SHA-1` or `SHA-256`.
-This library is for a project in my school and the first purpose of it is not to crack password of real person.
-You can use it to understand how a crackstation works.
+This library is used for an assignment in my Software Engineering class to understand how a crackstation works in ethical manner.
+The CrackStation is not used for cracking anyones passwrods or confidential data.It is for learning purpose.

 # Installation